 Likewise, if a space doesn’t feel comfortable at night or in inclement weather, many people will simply not show up.
 At night, good lighting can help make a space feel more safe, but nothing makes it feel safer than more people.
 Similarly, activity can happen all year round in a public space with the right amenities.
 For public spaces to avoid seasonal dips in activity, they must provide things like shade, water, and cold beverages in the hotter months, and warmth and shelter in the colder months.
 For example, Harvard Plaza has successfully extended its season with fire pits and outdoor games for people to huddle around.

 3. Affection: At their root, the kinds of behavior we explored in the first part of this series on affection all stem from a sense of comfort.
 When people are able to relax in a public space, they also relax around one another.
-That is why proximity, sharing, touching, smiling, eye contact, and public displays of affection are not only good indicators of affection, but reliable indicators of comfort, too.
+That is why proximity, sharing, touching, smiling, eye contact, and public displays of affection are not only good indicators of fondness, but reliable indicators of comfort, too.

 4. Improvisation: The degree of improvisation in a public space can be both a positive and a negative indicator of how comfortable a public space is.
 On one hand, more spontaneous social interactions and activities happen when people feel safe, welcome and comfortable.
 On the other hand, improvisations can also be a sign that something is lacking in a space.
 For example, when designers don’t provide enough good seating, users will invent their own, perching precariously on almost anything—bollards, bikes, baby carriages, and even fire hydrants.